linode/docs/docs/guides/development/frameworks/asp-net/build-aspnetcore-applications-on-debian-10-with-nginx/index.md

 ## Introduction

-This guide covers setting up a simple [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/) web application on [Debian 10](https://www.debian.org) using [Nginx](https://nginx.org) as a reverse proxy and `systemd` as a process manager for the .NET application.
+This guide covers setting up a simple [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/) web application on [Debian 10](https://www.debian.org).
+[Nginx](https://nginx.org) is used as a reverse proxy and `systemd` as a process manager for the application.

 ## Before You Begin